Sweet is the lore which Nature brings;

 Like other fields of human endeavour, such as war, religion, literature, art, sport, music, and politics, science has its honour roll on which are inscribed the names of its great and notable individuals, those individuals whose wondrous accomplishments serve to inspire others to emulate them by following in their hallowed footsteps.
 Similarly, science has written its particular version of human history which, in simplified form, is as follows: during most of their history, human beings lived in a state of almost complete ignorance about the true nature of the world in which they lived.
 They held many false beliefs about the causes of events such as disease, drought, birth, death, the seasons, the origin of life, and the creation of the world, frequently attributing these natural phenomena to supernatural causes.
 Not surprisingly, the average human life was short, with mortality due to a variety of different causes – disease, famine, injury, war, poison, predators, and natural disasters – very high.
 This was the extremely long period of darkness, ignorance, and superstition, when our species was still in its infancy, from which dark period our species has only recently emerged, thanks to the miraculous discoveries of science and medicine, and the equally miraculous inventions of technology.

-Considering its numerous practical accomplishments, it is not at all surprising that science has displaced religion in the hearts, or it were better to say the brains, of many of those who are privileged enough to live surrounded by and immersed in the countless technological marvels which it has wrought.
-Confidently believing in the limitless power of science, there are many people who have cast off their ancestors’ belief in God as a silly superstition that is not worthy of a rational, logical, and sensible human being.
+Considering its numerous practical accomplishments, it is not at all surprising that science has displaced religion in the hearts, or it were better to say the brains, of many of those who are privileged enough to live immersed in and surrounded by the countless technological marvels which it has wrought.
+Confidently believing in the limitless power of science, there are many people who have discarded their ancestors’ belief in God as a silly superstition that is not worthy of a rational, logical, and sensible human being.
 For science, in seeking purely mechanical explanations for every single natural phenomenon, has completely removed God from the history and operations of the world.
 In its mechanistic view of the Universe, there is no place for the Creator of the Universe.
 Collectively, the many scientific unbelievers are behaving like vain, arrogant, and ungrateful children who, having become adults, declare that all of their successes and accomplishments are due solely to their own efforts, and consequently they owe nothing at all to their parents, who, in their modest opinion, contributed absolutely nothing to their many accomplishments, including even to their very existence.

 At the beginning of science’s rapid and astonishing development, the battle between science and religion was fiercely contested by proponents of both sides.
 But with each victory, science, along with technology, its loyal and doughty fellow knight, gradually gained the upper hand, so that now, these two titans of rational human endeavour walk the face of the Earth, clad in their impregnable armour, while easily fending off all challenges to their supremacy.

 However, it is far too early for scientists and their many faithful followers to proclaim victory.
-For the ascent of science dates back a mere 400 years or so, while the ascent of the technological wonders which now follow it everywhere, like a shadow that obscures the life-giving rays of the Sun, date back only a little more than 200 years.
+For the ascent of science dates back a mere 400 years or so, while the ascent of the technological wonders which now follow it everywhere, like an enormous shadow that obscures the life-giving rays of the Sun, date back only a little more than 200 years.
 In the grand scheme of things, these are pathetically short periods of time when compared to the age of the Universe, the age of the Earth, and the almost equally long age of Life on Earth, which have all endured for billions of years, a difference in scale of 1 to 10,000,000.

 What is the likelihood that science will live to celebrate its thousandth birthday?
 If one is able to examine the present state of the world objectively, which most of those who place their trust entirely in science and technology are not able to do, the likelihood of this occurring is very, very small.
 And it is, ironically, precisely because of the astonishingly rapid success of science and technology in changing the world to suit our selfish human desires that makes this event so unlikely.
 For by separating us from – and making us believe that we are superior to – Nature, which is the true and generous source of all Life on Earth, science and technology, those lying and deceiving children of our overly fertile brains, have greatly multiplied our numbers while spawning innumerable artificial desires which in no way contribute to our long-term survival as a species.
 These two things – our unchecked human population and our constantly-multiplying artificial desires – which most of us ignorant fools regard as testaments of the unlimited powers of science, medicine, and technology, are in fact the primary threats to humanity’s long-term survival.